RadimBaca/rvvi_dbt/import/README.md

-This is a initial import into a SQL Server database from public resources.
+This is an initial import into a SQL Server database from public resources.

 ### Run Import